lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 #define DT_N_NODELABEL_label_with_props DT_N_S_node_with_props
 ```

-The _identifier_ that is used for our `/node_with_props` is `DT_N_S_node_with_props`, which is exactly what we'd expect for the given path and from what we've learned about [understanding devicetree macro names](#understanding-devicetree-macro-names).
-This _identifier_ is itself just a _token_: No macro with the name `DT_N_S_node_with_props` actually exists!
+The _identifier_ that is used for our `/node_with_props` is `DT_N_S_node_with_props`, which is exactly what we'd expect knowing the node's path and from what we've learned about [understanding devicetree macro names](#understanding-devicetree-macro-names).
+This _identifier_ is itself just a _token_: No macro with the name `DT_N_S_node_with_props` exists!

 _Identifiers_ are used by the macros of the [devicetree API](#zephyrs-devicetree-api).
-As we'll see, these macros do nothing but paste together different _tokens_.
-E.g., accessing a node's property's value, all we need to do is paste together tokens:
+As we'll see, these macros essentially do nothing but paste together different _tokens_.
+E.g., accessing a node's property's value, all we need to do is paste together _tokens_:

 - Using the node identifier `DT_N_S_node_with_props`,
 - and knowing that `_P_` is used for property names,
 - we end up with `DT_N_S_node_with_props_P_int` for the property `int`.

 In turn, a _label_ is nothing else than a different name for our node's identifier, as we can see in the above snippet of `devicetree_generated.h`.
-Labels use the format `DT_N_NODELABEL_<label_in_lowercase>` as macro name and the node's identifier as value.
+Labels use the format `DT_N_NODELABEL_<label_in_lowercase>` as the macro name and the node's identifier as the value.

-In addition, the generator also produces macros with the suffix `_PATH` and `FULL_NAME` that contain the node's full path and name including the unit address as string literals.
+In addition, the generator also produces macros with the suffix `_PATH` and `_FULL_NAME` that contain the node's full path and name including the unit address as string literals.

-#### `aliases` and `chosen`
+#### `/aliases` and `/chosen`

-In the previous chapter about devicetree basics we've also seen the standard nodes `aliases` and `chosen`, predefined by the [devicetree specification][devicetree-spec], which allow referring to a node using a _phandle_ (either using a reference to its label or the `${/full/path}` syntax), or the node's full path as a string.
+In the previous article about devicetree basics, we've also seen the standard nodes `/aliases` and `/chosen`, defined by the [devicetree specification][devicetree-spec].
+These nodes allow referring to a node using a _phandle_ (either using a reference to its label or the `${/full/path}` syntax), or the node's full path as a plain string.
 Let's try this out in our overlay file:

 `dts/playground/props-basics.overlay`
 ```dts